 100 B&W illustrations and 50 colour illustrations

 The Global Spectacular

 Contemporary Museum Architecture in China and the Arabian Peninsula

-DescriptionThis book provides, for the first time, a visual documentation of the wave of 'starchitect' designed museums under construction in certain Arabian Peninsula states, in China, and emerging economies, such as Azerbaijan and India.
+DescriptionThis book provides, for the first time, a visual documentation of the wave of 'starchitect'-designed museums under construction in certain Arabian Peninsula states, in China, and in emerging economies such as Azerbaijan and India.
 It offers a sustained architectural critique of the style of these new museums and suggests they represent a new dynamic in the production of cultural spaces.

 For anyone seeking to understand the profusion of grand architectural projects within the cultural sector of emerging economies, The Global Spectacular provides invaluable insight into the varying socio-economic contexts driving their development and poses vital questions about their likely impact.